Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/README.md

 ## Known Issues

 The test harness is using pycurl packages and assumes they are compiled with openssl support.
-If the packages were compiled with nss support insteadt this esults in “Uknown cipher” error when the harness is started.
-To avoid this use the pycurl package with openssl support.
+If the packages were compiled with nss support instead this results in an “Unknown cipher” error when the harness is started.
+To avoid it use the pycurl package with openssl support.
 If not possible the following changes can be made to sas.py

 HTTP_TIMEOUT_SECS = 30